To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: User Study: Setup Methodology

+\textbf{Task allocation}: The problem of task allocation is formulated using \eqref{eq:opt2}-\eqref{eq:opt2_cons5}.
+Designing the function $C_{\tau_i}$ is the most critical aspect of this optimization problem, as it determines how the robot selects tasks for itself while considering the task completion time, the human agent's preferences and performance, and the need to avoid frequent plan changes.
+Furthermore, $C_{\tau_i}$ must impose a higher cost for assigning tasks to a human who prefers to lead, and a lower cost for a human with low performance.
+In this scenario, having the robot allocate tasks reduces the human's control, thereby mitigating the potential for human errors.

 The parameter $c_f$ represents the penalty incurred when assigning the subtask to a human agent who prefers to lead, while $c_e$ denotes the penalty imposed for not allocating subtasks to the human agent who makes mistakes.
 Assigning subtasks to the human agent allows the robot to inform them about the next blocks to be placed on the shared table, minimizing the risk of wrong decisions by the human agent.
 Additionally, a penalty cost $c_v$ is applied when the robot (human) is assigned a subtask that has already been allocated to the human (robot) agent, $x_{\tau_i}^{\textit{human}}=1$ ($x_{\tau_i}^{\textit{robot}}=1$).
 This penalty prevents frequent and substantial changes in task allocation.
 In addition, as a problem-dependent constraint, we need to add a constraint ensuring the allocation of at least one subtask from $\tau$ to the robot at each decision step.
-This constraint ensures the robot will start placing another task on the shared area or fix the human agent's errors.
-In Appendix\ref{app_ta}, the task allocation problem is presented and reformulated as a mixed-integer program.
+This constraint ensures the robot will start {doing} another subtask or {correcting} the human agent's errors.

+The derivation of optimization problem \ref{eq:opt2} for the task within the designed scenario is equivalent to the optimization problem represented by \ref{eq:lin1}, which is formulated as a Mixed-Integer Linear Program (MILP).
+In this context, we introduce decision variables $q_i\in Q$ for $i\in I =\{1, \dots, n_t\}$ to determine the assignment of agents to subtasks, where $n_t$ represents the total number of remaining tasks.
+Specifically, when $q_i = 1$, it signifies that subtask $i$ is assigned to the human agent, while $q_i = 0$ indicates the allocation of the subtask to the robot.

+where $U$ is the set of indexes of all feasible subtasks that the robot can perform immediately by placing the blocks on the shared area.
+This inequality ensures that the robot will start placing a new block after placing the previous one.

 Fig.~\ref{fig:allocatedtaskgraph} illustrates an example of the updated task graph following task allocation.
 Subtasks 6 and 16 ($\tau_{6}$ and $\tau_{16}$) are shaded in gray to indicate their completion.
 However, for subtasks 1 and 17, the human agent mistakenly placed the wrong colored blocks on the shared area.
 Consequently, the robot must rectify these errors by executing subtasks $\tau_1^e$ and $\tau_{17}^e$.
 Subtask 11 ($\tau_{11}$) has already been assigned to the human.
 Additionally, the robot has allocated subtasks 1, 2, 4, 5, 7, 9, 10, 13, 18, and 20 to the human.
 Considering precedence constraints, the robot can initiate subtask $\tau_7^a$ to allocate and instruct the human agent through the GUI to perform subtask 7 ($\tau_7$).
 The robot has also allocated subtasks 3, 8, 12, 14, 15, 17, and 19 to itself.